Zblog741/Zblog741.github.io/_posts/2025-05-15-spanish-caste-system.markdown

 Meanwhile, on the TV was SUMAR leader Yolanda Diaz celebrating that they had reduced the working week from 40 to 37.5 hours.
-The truth is that it's pure bullshit: this benefits the middle class, and especially civil servants, like every single decision this government has taken.
+The truth is that it's pure bullshit: this benefits the (government-dependent) middle class, and especially civil servants, like every single decision this government has taken.
 Non-exploitative jobs are not the norm, especially not what poor people are used to (SUMAR pretends to be on the side of poors).
 It is pretty common for bars and restaurants to look for workers who do unpaid overtime, many times doubling the amount of hours they are paid for; I believe they ask for experience even for this, too.